infographicsgroup/chat-simulator/README.md

 ### Time
 The time can have an additional `.up`-class to place it on the same height as the message`s bottom.
 This might be required if the last line of the text is shorter.

+### Find emojis
+The easiest way to find an emoji is on [http://getemoji.com/](http://getemoji.com/).
+Just copy the desired emoji into the sourcecode.